-Although recent research has suggested that many large ocean fisheries around the world are slowly recovering, mostly thanks to C&R efforts and sustainable fisheries management, a lot of work remains.
+Although recent research has suggested that many large ocean fisheries around the world are slowly recovering, mostly thanks to C&R efforts and sustainable fisheries management, a lot of work remains to be done.

 The fishing industry of today is still largely driven by purely economic interests, which far too often ignore matters of sustainability and ecological restoration.

 This method has led to an actual increase in bluefin tuna stocks in that part of the Atlantic.

 Without C&R, fishing tourism would not exist at all.
 Here, countless examples prove that a live fish is worth much more money than a dead one.

-Modern fishing tourism, if coupled with a catch and release approach, can be truly sustainable and profitable for many years to come and should be adapted by many fisheries all over the world.
-It’s a green, future-oriented industry that deserve a lot of funding and respect, in my opinion.
+Modern fishing tourism, if coupled with a catch and release approach, can be truly sustainable and profitable for many years to come and should be adopted by many fisheries all over the world, in both fresh and saltwater.

-After all, we all like to buy a cod, salmon or tuna steak, don’t we?
-And we also like to bring home our caught fish to fry, grill or bake them.
+After all, we all like to buy cod, salmon, or tuna steaks, don’t we?
+And we also like to bring home our caught walleye, pike, or trout to fry, grill, or bake.
 And that’s totally okay!

 The point is not to change our behavior and consumption patterns drastically or immediately.
 Change takes time, but it also needs awareness to start its progress.
 If more people simply become more aware of catch and release, that would be an awesome start!

-Maybe just try to release one out of every ten fish you catch, and then see how that makes you feel.
-I can assure you that it feels good, because you know that you are doing something good for your lake or river.
+Maybe just try to release one or two out of every ten fish you catch, and then see how that makes you feel.
+I can assure you that it feels good because you know that you are doing something good for your lake or river.

 Tight lines and happy C&R!